J-O-H-N-P-A-U-L/guzzolene/pages/atari-lynx/index.md

 https://code.visualstudio.com/docs/languages/cpp

 <h2>CC65</h2>
 Cc65 is a compiler for the 6502 which is the processor of the Lynx.
 It comes with basic libraries to do some tricks.
-These libraries are portable on several platforms (c64, NES, ...) but with a lot of limits.
-They are far from exploiting the capabilities of the bottom console.
-So I'll probably write my own toolkit to handle everything.
-On the other hand cc65 seems to be quite limited level optimisation of the C, you have to do everything manually to have effective code AND i think I  will have to learn the 6502 assembler to build more Serious things.
+These libraries are portable on several platforms (c64, NES, ...) but with a lot of limitations.
+They are far from exploiting the capabilities of the entire console. cc65 seems to be quite limited level optimisation of the C, you have to do everything manually to have effective code and I think I might have to learn the 6502 assembler to build more Serious things.

 I've uploaded the sources, tools and documentation for the CC65 2.13.9 SVN 5944 which is a known stable build up to my github account.